 There has actually been a huge number of attacks on French churches during the past couple of years although this one really stands out among the hundreds.
 Notre Dame has been the most famous Gothic cathedral to survive the Middle Ages.
 On April 15th when the fire broke out, the Sun was 25 degrees of Aries, close enough to form a conjunction with Uranus at 2 degrees of Taurus.
 This aspect, as well as a stellium of Saturn, the South Node and Pluto in Capricorn indicated the coming of drastic change, shaking old foundations down to the core.
 Capricorn also relates to the patriarchy.
 Jupiter Retrograde Sagittarius squaring Neptune, the Black Moon Lilith, Venus and Mercury in Pisces was shooting fiery arrows into areas and situations mired in intrigue.

 Whether the burning of the spiral was an accident related to renovation or a timed attack, it’s clear that there are as many people who are rejoicing at the losses incurred as there are who are crying.
 This is cause for yet further division and weakening amongst races and religions all across the board and there are those who are rubbing their hands together with glee at how wonderfully well their plots against humanity are playing out.
-If you don’t believe that check out this video and the names of those who marked hearts and laughs on social media on the live feed of the fire Notice a theme in the names?

 For many, the destruction of Notre Dame (which translates as “Our Lady”) is symbolic not only of the destruction of Christianity, but of Europe in all its artistry and splendor.
 That is because this continent has already been under fierce attack for the past few decades with increasing evidence that its native customs and people are dwindling.
 Also, the debasement of the divine feminine is nothing new, but the way it’s going on now seems to be going over many heads.
 There is a trend taking place of certain people destroying statues of the Blessed Mother, such as the one destroyed yesterday in a small French village.
 You can also watch these Muslim men crushing the likeness of her in this video someone posted to Facebook.
 It’s interesting that a famed white marble statue of Mary holding Jesus in the cathedral has survived the flames.